EarthMC-Toolkit/EarthMC-Stats/README.md

 # EarthMC Stats
 The most popular EarthMC Discord Bot is now open source!

+EarthMC Stats provides useful commands and info relating to players, towns, nations, alliances and more.<br>
+This bot relies heavily on the purpose-made [NPM Library](https://www.npmjs.com/package/earthmc) which handles caching and parsing of Dynmap data.

 ### Notes
 - EarthMC Stats currently uses DiscordJS version `13.6.0`.
 - CommonJS is still in use by EMCS, though migrating to ESM is planned!